bosskabouter/volatalk/README.md

 # VolaTALK - Direct Private Messenger

-> 'Nothing as volatile as human thoughts'
+> 'Nothing as volatile as the human thought'

 VolaTALK enables private and direct communication.
 It aims to be independent of any one specific server for its basic functionality.
 When a service is used, it should know as little as possible about the sending or receiving client and the content being sent.